Ivan Vazov National Theatre, България - Things to Do in Ivan Vazov National Theatre

 Attend a Performance at Ivan Vazov National Theatre

-Booking Tip: Tickets range from 10-40 BGN and can be purchased online or at the box office.
-Book in advance for popular shows, especially weekend performances.
-English subtitles are sometimes available for major productions.
+Booking Tip: Tickets range from 10-50 BGN ($5-25) and can be purchased online or at the box office.
+Book 2-3 days in advance for popular shows, and consider evening performances for the full atmospheric experience.
+English synopsis booklets are sometimes available for major productions.

-Booking Tip: Entry to the cathedral is free, but the crypt museum costs 6 BGN.
+Booking Tip: Cathedral entry is free, but the crypt museum costs 6 BGN ($3).
 Visit early morning or late afternoon for the best lighting and fewer crowds.
-Photography inside requires a separate fee.
+Guided tours cost 20-30 BGN ($10-15) and provide valuable historical context.

 Discover Ancient Serdica Archaeological Complex